McTavishLab/extensiphy/README.md

 # Phycorder

-PARALLEL BRANCH command for multimap data test

-You must set up the config file for use after you have tested your install.
+Currently you must set up the config file for use after you have tested your install.
-The PARALLEL branch allows for control over both how many phycorder runs happen in parallel (hence the name) and how many threads are allocated to each phycorder run_name Make sure you dont ask your computer to work too hard by adding more runs and threads than your computer can handle find out how many cores you have available and calculate (cores*phycorder runs you wish to run as the same time) if you have 8 cores available, consider starting 2 runs with 3 threads available to each,
+Phycorder allows for control over both how many phycorder runs happen in parallel and how many threads are allocated to each phycorder run_name Make sure you dont ask your computer to work too hard by adding more runs and threads than your computer can handle find out how many cores you have available and calculate (cores*phycorder runs you wish to run as the same time) if you have 8 cores available, consider starting 2 runs with 3 threads available to each,